Optane002/Web_Scraper/README.md

 Contributing: Adding a New Website

 The core principle of this project is easy extensibility.
-To add support for a new website (e.g., mysite.lk):
+To add support for a new website (e.g., nanotek.lk):

-Create a Scraper Module:
+Create a Scraper Module (scrapers/nanotek.py):

-Create a new file in the scrapers/ directory (e.g., mysite.py).
+Create a new file in the scrapers/ directory (e.g., nanotek.py).

-Implement the main scraper function (it must accept a config dictionary and return a list of product dictionaries).
+Implement the main scraping function (it must accept a config dictionary and return a list of product dictionaries).

-Integrate:
+Integrate Configuration:

 Import your new scraper function into scrapers/__init__.py.